ymuichiro/quick_learning_symbol_en/12_offline_signature.md

 console.log(res);
 ```

-###### Sample outlet
+###### Sample output

 ```js
 > true
 ```

-It has been verified that the payload is signed by the signer, i.e. Alice.
+It has been verified that the payload is signed by the signer Alice, then Bob co-signs.
-Then Bob cosigns.

 ```js
 bobSignedTx = sym.CosignatureTransaction.signTransactionPayload(